thejud/text-processing-cookbook/README.md

 mysterious, but if you do much text (or log) munging, it's worthwhile to learn the basics.

-Also, like anything other part of your pipelin, it's fine to clean up your output in multiple smaller, simpler filters.
+Also, like anything other part of your pipeline, it's fine to clean up your output progressively with multiple smaller, simpler filters.
 I often do this because it's easier to apply fixes than to get one large regex just right.
 Naturally, if you're building a high-volume or production pipeline, it's probably worthwhile to take the time to get it right.

-Note that I'm using tee /dev/stderr to give some diagnostic output at each stage in the pipeline so you can see how the line is progressively refined.
+Note that in this example I'm using tee /dev/stderr to give some diagnostic output at each stage in the pipeline so you can see how the line is progressively refined.
 You would only want to do that for debugging or development.
-Although see the `pv` recipe later for more on getting a progress meter for your pipeline.

     printf "2017-11-01T12:14:22.12352 ERROR critical" \
     | cut -d ' ' -f 1,2 \